-In the summer of 2020, school leaders at One City Schools, a charter school in Madison, Wisconsin serving a primarily African American population, decided that they had to operate inperson to meet their students' needs.
-In addition to planning how to implement recommended mitigation measures (e.g., physical distancing in classrooms, face coverings), they investigated options for frequent screening testing that would be more convenient and accessible for their school community than the free testing offered in the Madison area at the time.
-In November 2020, the school participated in a five-week pilot research study conducted by the University of Wisconsin-Madison which examined a voluntary, experimental saliva-based assay in students and staff who opted into the study.
+In the summer of 2020, school leaders at One City Schools, a charter school in Madison, Wisconsin, serving a primarily African American population, decided that it had to operate in-person to meet its students' needs.
+In addition to planning how to implement recommended mitigation measures (e.g., physical distancing in classrooms, face coverings), the school investigated options for frequent screening testing that would be more convenient and accessible for its school community than the free testing offered in the Madison area at the time.
+In November 2020, the school participated in a five-week pilot research study conducted by the University of Wisconsin-Madison that examined a voluntary, experimental saliva-based assay in students and staff who opted into the study.
 The university completed the research study, and after school leaders, with input from the broader school community, deemed the testing approach feasible and acceptable, One City Schools took over the testing program.
-The school now requires students and staff to undergo twice-weekly saliva testing in order to attend in-person.
+The school now requires students and staff to undergo twice-weekly saliva testing in order to attend inperson classes.
 If they decline testing, they must participate in remote learning.
-No staff members have declined testing, and nearly all of the student body is attending in-person.
-"Results of clinical significance" have to be confirmed by a PCR test in a health care setting, as the experimental assay is not yet FDAapproved and can only give a presumptive positive result.
-As of mid-December, One City Schools was the only Madison public school operating fully in-person.
+No staff members have declined testing, and nearly all of the student body is attending in person.
+"Results of clinical significance" have to be confirmed by a PCR test in a health care setting, because the experimental assay is not yet FDA-approved and can only give a presumptive positive result.
+As of mid-December, One City Schools was the only Madison public school operating fully in person.

-One City Schools, which does not operate school buses, has a staggered drop-off and pickup schedule in which each classroom of students has a set drop-off time between 7:30 and 8:30am.
+One City Schools, which does not operate school buses, has a staggered drop-off and pickup schedule in which each classroom of students has a set drop-off time between 7:30 and 8:30 a.m.
 This strategy helps to reduce congestion and congregating outside of the building.
-At afternoon pick-up, a school staff member escorts the student to their car and sends multiple test kits home with the parents for the child to use in the coming weeks.
-The children provide the saliva sample at home, and on Mondays and Thursdays, they hand their sample to a staff member who meets every child at morning drop-off to perform a symptom screening checklist and take their temperature.
-Staff also provide their saliva samples at home and drop them off in a centrally-located cooler on designated testing days.
+At afternoon pickup, a school staff member escorts the student to their parents' car and sends multiple test kits home with the parents for the child to use in the coming weeks.
+The children provide the saliva sample at home, and on Mondays and Thursdays they hand their sample to a staff member who meets every child at morning drop-off to perform a symptom screening checklist and take their temperature.
+Staff also provide their saliva samples at home and drop them off in a centrally located cooler on designated testing days.